-If you're on academic alert or probation, you must see an academic advisor before you register.

-If you plan to take more than 18 credits during the semester, you will need your advisor's signature.
+- If you're on academic alert or probation, you must have your enrollment approved by your academic advisor before you register. - If you plan to take more than 12 credits during the semester, you will need your advisor's signature.